Skip to content

-Tag: Blue Bonds
+Tag Archives: Blue Bonds

 Fund Balance has been examining the Dead Zones occurring in coastal and estuarial zones over the last year.
 Their magnitude is striking.
 Their damage to ocean ecosystems, seafood supplies and business is severe.
 And they are connected to vital food supply economies in the Midwest.
 Nitrogenous run-off from fertilizer used in large scale agriculture binds up and removes oxygen in the Gulf.